0x1eef/bones/README.md

 #### Commands

 * **bones clone** <br>
-Clone into ${HOME}/.local/share/bones/
+Clone into ${HOME}/.local/share/bones/.
+For example:

+        user@localhost$ bones clone https://github.com/0x1eef/skeleton

 * **bones pull** <br>
-Pull updates
+Pull updates.
+For example:

+        user@localhost$ bones pull skeleton

 * **bones install** <br>
-Install into a target directory
+Install into a target directory.
+The install command also takes a number of options that determine the ownership of the files and directories that are installed.
+For example:

+        user@localhost$ bones install skeleton/bone /target -u <user> -g <group>

 ## Install